Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Theoretical background

 In order to understand the underlying battery degradation process, the goal of battery cycle life prediction should not only be limited to learn a regression function $\hat{f}$ that is capable of making battery cycle life predictions with high accuracy, but also to identify input variables from feature engineering that are the most important for the prediction accuracy of the learned model.
 A tool like variable importance can be helpful for identifying which input variables that are the most important and therefore should be measured with high precision \cite{fisher2019all}.

-The concept of variable importance was first introduced by Breiman for random forests, in which variable importance of an input variable is measured by the decrease in predication accuracy when the values of this input variable are randomly permuted/shuffled in out-of-bag samples and then dropping the out-of-bag samples down the corresponding trees. \cite{breiman2001random}.
+The concept of variable importance was first introduced by Breiman \cite{breiman2001random} for random forests, in which variable importance of an input variable is measured by the decrease in predication accuracy when the values of this input variable are randomly permuted/shuffled in out-of-bag samples and then dropping the out-of-bag samples down the corresponding trees.
 Louppe et al. \cite{louppe2013understanding} characterized an alternative measure of variable importance based on the Mean Decrease Impurity (MDI).
 Impurity is quantified by the splitting criterion of the decision trees (e.g., mean squared error for continuous outputs).
 However, variable importance based on MDI method favors high cardinality input variables over low cardinality input variables, such as binary variables or categorical variables with a small number of possible categories.
-Furthermore, variable importance based on MDI method can only be calculated on training set during growth of trees.
-Therefore, there are possibilities that MDI method gives high importance to input variables that may not be predictive on unseen data when the model is overfitted \cite{louppe2013understanding}.
-With the aim of mitigating those limitations of variable importance based on MDI method, permutation importance is developed as a generalized model-agnostic method for measuring the importance of an input variable by calculating the increase of prediction error after permuting values of the input variable \cite{fisher2019all}.
+Furthermore, variable importance based on the MDI method can only be calculated on the training set during growth of trees.
+Therefore, there are possibilities that the MDI method gives high importance to input variables that may not be predictive on unseen data when the model is overfitted \cite{louppe2013understanding}.
+With the aim of mitigating those limitations of variable importance based on the MDI method, permutation importance is developed as a generalized model-agnostic method for measuring the importance of an input variable by calculating the increase of prediction error after permuting values of the input variable \cite{fisher2019all}.
 An input variable is considered to be important if shuffling its value leads to an increase of the model error and vice versa.
 Permutation importance can be computed on both the training set and the test set, which makes it possible to identify features that contribute the most to the generalized prediction power of the fitted model.
-Input variables that are important on the training set but not on the test set might make the model overfit.
 The permutation importance algorithm below describes how the measure is calculated.

-\subsection{Partial dependence plot}
+\subsection{Partial Dependence Plot}

-After the most important input variables have been identified, the following step is to understand the dependence of the approximation $\hat{f}(X)$ on the joint values of the input variables \cite{friedman2001greedy}.
+After the most important input variables have been identified, the next step is to understand the dependence of the approximation $\hat{f}(\bm{X})$ on the joint values of the input variables \cite{friedman2001greedy}.